lwvmobile/m17-net-bot/README.md

 IP6 is currently not supported, but might be supported in a future update.

-M17 Net Bot makes use of the system command for TTS functionality.
+M17 Net Bot makes use of the system command for TTS and TLE fetching.

 M17 Net Bot will make best effort attempts to not interrupt a voice stream in progress, but may potentially send Packet Data if Packet Data command received during a voice stream if the reflector supports it.
 Please be courteous and not set advertisement intervals to be very frequent, or constantly spam TTS or other commands on busy reflectors.